CtrlK

 Specificity

-Lists multiple specific concrete actions: parses API Gateway access logs from named platforms (AWS API Gateway, Kong, Nginx), detects specific attack types (BOLA/IDOR, rate limit bypass, credential scanning, injection attempts), uses pandas for statistical analysis and anomaly detection.
+Lists multiple specific concrete actions: parses API Gateway access logs from named platforms (AWS API Gateway, Kong, Nginx), detects specific attack types (BOLA/IDOR, rate limit bypass, credential scanning, injection attempts), and uses pandas for statistical analysis and anomaly detection.

 3 / 3